inesp/inesp.github.io/_posts/2019-08-02-data-estimation.md

 How are we supposed to continue with no data from here on?
 I don't know.
 Can I server deliver 1 GB of data per second (that is 8 000 000 kbit/s), I don't know.
 Maybe it is closer to 0.1 GB/s, maybe it is 0.01 GB/s.

 Everything up to here was pure speculation, but everything from here on would be just imagination.
 I presume there are some specialists somewhere, who deal with these numbers all the time.
-Why not ask them? :grin:
+Better ask them :grin:

+## Exhausted...

+As you can see, we still came up with some compelling numbers.
+We are most definitely wrong because the world has a special way of being whimsical, but we did persevere.
+We did not give up and we did not get scared ad we will easily be persuaded that we are wrong.
+But doesn't every success story incorporate at least a bit of faking along the way?